In the last 2 years, I’ve audited a lot of Google Ads accounts. And, after reviewing thousands of accounts, you start to notice a few trends.

 Making it Better

-If you want to make money on AdWords, your customers need to have a consistent and compelling experience from keyword to ad copy to landing page.
+If you want to make money on Google Ads, your customers need to have a consistent and compelling experience from keyword to ad copy to the landing page.

 With the shotgun approach to keywords, it’s very hard to create this level of granularity.
 Sure, dynamic keyword insertion can help; but, for most industries, DKI doesn’t give you the messaging control you need to match your searchers’ intent.